prasertsupavit/Test/ci-cd-pipeline/README.md

 3. Modify the `index.html` file, changing the content inside `<main></main>` tags for something else i.e. `Hello!
 I'm [YOUR_NAME]`.
 4. Build the docker image and push it to a container registry
 5. Deploy the image and run the app somewhere on AKS/EKS/Minikube/Your own Kubernetes cluster, if possible create the CD pipeline in Jenkins for the deployment to Kubernetes cluster and apply blue/green deployment and canary deployment.
+6. Deploying your Jenkins and related component in cloud environment will be advantage, this will show case your cloud skills.

 ## Deliverables